Mateus-MS/ProjectZero/README.md

 # 📚 Documentation

+This section provides more detailed information on how to use Project Zero.

+Whether you're extending the boilerplate or just trying to understand how things are wired together, this is your go-to reference. 🔧

 ## Router

 In your `app`, the `router` is the component where you define and attach your routes so the application can listen and respond to incoming requests.